Podcast: Play in new window | Download

 If you’re in another part of the world and want to learn if it’s legal where you reside, please contact me.

 Be it Muslim or Christian, Shambhala Buddhist or Hindu, most of us, minus an occasional psychopath, aspire to teach our kids to be kind to one another (arguably, the most important lesson in socialization).

 Teaching kindness is learning to treat each other as we would have others treat us.

 - We teach our kids to understand their siblings’ perspectives, even if they’re frustrating them.

-- We teach them how to speak.
+- Teach them how to speak kindly.